 Is selling streaming devices legal?
 The European Court of Justice (ECJ) had to decide whether selling Kodi streaming devices is legal.
 The question at the heart of this case was whether the sale of the media players with the pre-installed apps constitutes a copyright infringement.
 For a copyright infringement to occur, copyright protected material must...
 View Article

-This article provides a four step guide to GDPR compliance.
 Privacy and data protection may not matter to many outside of Europe.
-This will change in May 2018 when new EU privacy laws come into force coercing global businesses with clients in the EU to comply with the General Data Protection Rules (GDPR).
-The primary...
+This will change on 25 May 2018 when new EU privacy laws will coerce global businesses with links to Europe to comply with the General Data Protection Rules (GDPR).
+These new rules will impact on any international organisation handling personal data of a person...
 View Article

 The interpretation of an exclusion clause in a major commercial contract has given rise to a dispute between a developer and an engineering firm.
 The English Court of Appeal had to decide over the meaning of an exclusion clause.
 The English Court of Appeal’s recent decision provides useful guidance on the interpretation of exclusion and indemnity...
 View Article